marco-zambardi/quick-start/CreatingNewSegment.md

 ## Overview

 A **segment** is created by defining a set of **conditions**.
 These are then combined using **logical operators** and applied to a given database.
 Contacts satisfying the defined conditions, at the point in time that they are applied to the database, are selected by the segment.

-It is important to understand, however, that the same segment can select another set of contacts at a different point in time.
+It is important to understand, however, that the same segment can select another set of contacts at a different point in time, due to changes in the available data.

 Conditions are organized into **rules**.
 Each segment contains at least one rule.
 Each rule comprises of a set of conditions that are applied to a particular type of data, such as **Demographic data**, **Digital Messages data** or **Purchases data**.